What is photoperiodism?

-Photoperiodism is the process by which plants use the length of daylight and/or darkness to regulate flowering & certain other processes, regardless of the ambient temperature or weather.
+Photoperiodism in plants is the process by which plants use the length of light and darkness to regulate flowering & certain other processes, regardless of the ambient temperature or weather.
 This blog will teach you the difference in short day plants and long day plants!

 Short-Day, Long-Day, Day-Neutral:

 bloom when the length of daylight (the photoperiod) drops below a particular critical threshold, typically in late summer or autumn, after the equinox.

 Examples of short day plants include: chrysanthemum, rice, soybean, onion, violet, Christmas cactus, and poinsettia.

 The critical threshold varies among plant species but is often around 12 hours.